 Mr. Desmarais was appointed Senior Vice-President of Power Financial and Power Corporation in January 2017.
-He acts as Executive Chairman of Sagard Holdings and Portag3, Chairman of Wealthsimple and Peak Achievement Athletics, and Vice-Chairman of Imerys.
-He is also a director of Great-West Life, Investors Group, Mackenzie, Pargesa, Groupe Bruxelles Lambert, IntegraMed, and Personal Capital.
+He acts as Executive Chairman of Sagard Holdings, Portag3 Ventures, and Peak Achievement Athletics, and Vice-Chairman of Imerys.
+He is also a director of Great-West Life, Investors Group, Mackenzie, Wealthsimple, Pargesa, Groupe Bruxelles Lambert, IntegraMed, Personal Capital and Koho Financial Inc.

 Before joining Power as Vice-President in May 2014, he was Assistant Vice-President in the Risk Management Group of Great-West Lifeco beginning in 2012.
 Previously, he worked in project management and corporate strategy at Imerys in France.
 He began his career in 2004, working for five years with Goldman Sachs in the United States, in the Investment Banking and Investment Strategy Groups, as well as in the Special Situations Group.